Between the Fourths, Part 3: Valley Forge to Monmouth Courthouse

 Hotel Information

 This program will be headquartered at the Holiday Inn Express Princeton Southeast, 870 Scudders Mill Road, Plainsboro, New Jersey 08536 (609-936-6600).
 We have a group rate of $119 per night plus 14.625% taxes.
-The Blue and Gray Education block expires on November 14.
-After that, higher rates may apply.
+The Blue and Gray Education block expires on November 14th.
+After that higher rates may apply.

 Transportation

-The servicing airports are Philadelphia (PHL), Trenton (TTN), and Newark (EWR).
+The servicing airports are Philadelphia (PHL), and Trenton (TTN), or Newark (EWR).
 All will likely require a rental car to reach the hotel.

 Recommended Reading